Skip to main content

 • “I think the foundation is there, just needs more time to add some more vehicles and polish the performance.”

-• “The game does have a stuttering problem on larger maps; this is to be expected, but in VR, lag and stuttering can cause sickness.
-If you're prone to getting sick in VR, you might want to wait for more updates.”
+• “The game has a stuttering problem on larger maps, which causes lag and stuttering in VR that can induce sickness; if you're prone to VR sickness, you might want to wait for more updates.”

 • story